dinakartumu/country-flag-icons/README.md

 ## GitHub

-On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (and all my libraries) without any notice.
-I opened a support ticked but they didn't answer.
-Because of that, I had to move all my libraries to [GitLab](https://gitlab.com/catamphetamine).
+On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account (erasing all my repos, issues and comments) without any notice or explanation.
+Because of that, all source codes had to be promptly moved to GitLab.
+The [GitHub repo](https://github.com/catamphetamine/country-flag-icons) is now only used as a backup (you can star the repo there too), and the primary repo is now the [GitLab one](https://gitlab.com/catamphetamine/country-flag-icons).
+Issues can be reported in any repo.

 ## Install